hippoghost/NLP-sentiment_analysis-WordCloud-python/README.md

 In this project,I aimed to answer the following questions:

-* Are music lyrics apporpriate for text analysis?
+* Are music lyrics appροpriate for text analysis?
 * Is it possible for music lyrics to be visualized?
 * Could i get any meaningful insights?
 * What kind of sentiments are expressed through lyrics?